-The key objectives of this Environmental Scan are as follows:

-- Identify and describe the essential components of an EADL AT program including essential team members, service structure, device maintenance, and reassessment programs. - · Identify barriers and facilitators to providing equitable access to assistive technologies. - Describe how other jurisdictions fund AT programs including funding mechanisms, eligibility criteria, type of devices covered, and extent of coverage (i.e., full or partial), for EADL devices. - Describe how other jurisdictions make funding decisions regarding coverage of basic and essential AT devices, including identifying and analyzing the key factors and considerations that determine an essential EADL.

-This Environmental Scan does not include an assessment of the clinical or cost-effectiveness of the technology area.
+- 91 The key objectives of this Environmental Scan are as follows: - 1.
+Identify and describe the essential components of an EADL assistive technology program including essential team members, service structure, device maintenance and reassessment programs, etc. - 2.
+Identify barriers and facilitators to providing equitable access to assistive technologies. - 3.
+Describe how other jurisdictions fund assistive technology programs including funding mechanisms, eligibility criteria, type of devices covered, extent of coverage (i.e., full or partial), etc., for EADL devices. - 4.
+Describe how other jurisdictions make funding decisions regarding coverage of basic and essential assistive technology devices, including identifying and analyzing the key factors and considerations that determine an essential EADL. - This Environmental Scan does not include an assessment of the clinical or cost-effectiveness of the technology area.
 As such, conclusions or recommendations about the value of EADLs are outside the scope of this report.